Liang Bua

-There has been much debate whether the skeletal remains are actually Homo floresiensis due to the small nature of these specimens.
-As of 2022, further research and studies are still being conducted to confirm whether these discoveries are Homo floresiensis.

 History of discoveries

 Theodor L. Verhoeven, a Dutch missionary and archaeologist, was living in Flores in the 1950s and 60s.
 Verhoeven had been a keen student of archeology at the University of Utrecht.
 During this time, he worked at a Catholic seminary and in his free time would explore many archeological sites and perform many excavations in Flores.
 He discovered stone tools and suspected that Homo erectus from Java had made these.
 However, Verhoeven's work was not acknowledged by many paleoanthropologists at this time.
 After 30 years, an Indonesian-Dutch excavation team discovered new evidence that suggest that Verhoeven's predictions were correct.

 In 2001, an Indonesian-Australian team began excavations in Liang Bua.
 Their goal was to excavate deeper into the cave hoping to see if modern or pre-modern humans were using Liang Bua.
 They were led by Indonesian field coordinator, Thomas Sutikna.

 In 2003, Benyamin Tarus, a locally hired worker, was excavating a 2 by 2 meter square and found the first indication of a skull at a depth of 6 meters.
 At that point, many archeologists stepped in to help carefully remove sediment from the top of the skull.
 Rokus Due Awe, an Indonesian faunal expert, was called in to help inspect the excavated top portion of the skull.
 By looking at just the top of the skull, Awe believed it belonged to a small child due to the small size of the cranium.
 However, after several days of excavating, more of the cranium and mandible became exposed.
 This allowed Awe to further analyze the age and condition of the skull.
 They discovered that its teeth were permanent, revealing that this skull actually belonged to an adult.
 The team had discovered most of this particular hominid's skeleton and many stone tools that they may have created and used.
-They were later was coded LB1, LB2, etc., after the name of the cave.
+They were later coded LB1, LB2, etc., after the name of the cave.